warrior1724/strongbolt/README.md

 RBAC framework for model-level authorization gem with very granular control on permissions, using Capabilities, Roles and UserGroups.

+Checkout our [minimal example app](https://github.com/AnalyticsMediaGroup/strongbolt) to try it out without the need to set it up yourself.

 Only works with Rails 4.

 ## Installation